codekaya/Mina_MMR/Readme.md

     -   Builds an MMR off-chain (3 leaves).
     -   Commits the final root on-chain.
     -   Generates a proof for the second leaf (Field(20)).
-    -   (Optionally) Verifies the proof on-chain (in the commented section).
+    -   Verifies the proof on-chain.

 * * * * *